m-kloeckner/snapcast-tcz/README.md

 Voilà!
 Play some music via Snapserver and the music will be played through your PiCore player.

+Hint: When running a regular PiCore installation, you might be required to install the avahi dependency.
+    $ wget http://ralph_irving.users.sourceforge.net/pico/avahi.tcz /mnt/mmcblk0p2/tce/optional/

 ## Todo

+- [x] Update to snapclient 0.6
 - [ ] Improve init script
 - [ ] Allow snapclient configuration via PiCore web-interface
 - [ ] Resolve dependency issues on PiCore and do not compile staticall